The island of Guadalcanal is 6,500 km² with a rugged interior. The tallest point is Mount Popomanaseu, peaking at 2,332 metres.

 See the Solomon Islands article for a list of national holidays.

-The Solomon Islands has a tropical climate with temperatures averaging 28 °C in coastal areas.
-May to November tends to be the drier time of the year.
+Guadalcanal Province has a tropical climate with temperatures averaging 28 °C in coastal areas.
+May to November tends to be the drier time of the year with June to August being the coolest months of the year.
 The northwest monsoon season is from November to March, bringing with it warmer and wetter weather and occasional cyclones.
+The annual average amount of precipitation is around 3,000 mm, though locally places can get much wetter.

 Honiara International Airport (HIR), formerly known as Henderson Field, is located 10 kms out of the capital Honiara on Guadlacanal and is the main point of entry into the country.
 Solomon Airlines provides international connecting flights to Australia, Fiji, Vanuatu and domestic flights throughout the islands.